google/zetasql/docs/pipe-syntax.md

 **Description**

-Same behavior as the [`TABLESAMPLE` operator][tablesample-operator] in standard
-syntax: Selects a random sample of rows from the input table.
+Selects a random sample of rows from the input table.
+The `TABLESAMPLE` pipe operator behaves the same as [`TABLESAMPLE` operator][tablesample-operator] in standard syntax.

 **Example**